 Ziigaat Odyssey 2 and Hidizs mk12 x Ducbloke use 1DD+3BA and 1DD driver setups respectively.
 Ziigaat Odyssey 2 costs $249 while Hidizs mk12 x Ducbloke costs $199.
 Ziigaat Odyssey 2 is $50 more expensive.
-Both score 7.1 from reviewers.
+Both score 7.2 from reviewers.
 Ziigaat Odyssey 2 carries a user score of 8.2.
-Ziigaat Odyssey 2 has significantly better mids with a 2-point edge, Ziigaat Odyssey 2 has significantly better treble with a 1-point edge, Hidizs mk12 x Ducbloke has better dynamics with a 0.6-point edge, Hidizs mk12 x Ducbloke has slightly better soundstage with a 0.3-point edge and Hidizs mk12 x Ducbloke has slightly better imaging with a 0.3-point edge.
+Hidizs mk12 x Ducbloke has better bass with a 0.7-point edge, Ziigaat Odyssey 2 has significantly better mids with a 1.3-point edge, Hidizs mk12 x Ducbloke has significantly better dynamics with a 1.3-point edge, Hidizs mk12 x Ducbloke has better soundstage with a 0.9-point edge, Hidizs mk12 x Ducbloke has better details with a 0.7-point edge and Hidizs mk12 x Ducbloke has significantly better imaging with a 1.1-point edge.

 Insights